 Chromecast with Google TV is a longer dongle meant to hang from your TV HDMI port, while the Roku Ultra 2020 is large enough that it is meant to sit on your entertainment center.
 The Roku Ultra's extra width makes room for extra USB and Ethernet ports, which enables external storage and a more consistent internet connection if your Wi-Fi is shoddy.
-If you're far from your router, Roku also claims it improved the Ultra's wireless connectivity by 50% over last year's model, so either option will serve your purposes.
+If you're far from your router, Roku also claims it improved the Ultra's wireless connectivity by 50% over the 2019 model, so either option will serve your purposes.

 The unique feature that Chromecast brings to the table in all its iterations is Google Cast support, letting you stream most video apps and any browser content to your TV with a couple of taps or clicks.
 Previous Roku Ultras could only offer native streaming through its apps, but the 2020 model adds Bluetooth streaming.
 Of course, waiting to pair your devices before streaming from them isn't nearly as immediate or convenient as casting, but Roku came as close as it could.
 It also benefits from AirPlay 2 and HomeKit support, something Chromecast lacks.

 Both devices can play practically any content in its native format.
 4K and Dolby Vision streaming work on either device, as do Dolby Atmos soundtracks if you own a compatible Dolby Atmos soundbar.

 |Chromecast with Google TV||Roku Ultra (2020)|